jzumer/unlisp/README.md

 ## Methods

 Parsing proceeds by recursive descent.
 Register allocation is done in the naive way: parameters are mov'd into registers in a predefined order and wastefully spilled/filled around function calls.
 All data are 64-bits.
+The implementation is deeply flawed in many ways, but it's a fun proof of concept.

 A valid program takes the following form: